keshavvats05/shopping-cart/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+#About this project

+This is a single-page web application using AngularJS  that allows users to view and manage a list of products.
+The application allows users to edit, delete, and add products to their cart.
+The application  also includes a persistent login and registration page, and persists the product list and user data in the browser's storage.

 ## Further help